Sebastian Hildebrand

 Bonn-Berlin macro workshop

-I am co-organizing the 1st Bonn-Berlin macro workshop, which will be held at the University of Bonn from March 11 to March 13, 2024.
+I co-organized the 1st Bonn-Berlin Macro Workshop, held at the University of Bonn in 2024.
+Approximately 30 young macroeconomists from Bonn and Berlin presented and discussed their work.
 The program can be found here.

 Bonn macro reading group

-I co-organize the Bonn macro reading group for PhD students on a regular basis since 2021.
-If you are interested in the line-up, please do not hesitate to send me an email for more information.
+I have been co-organizing the Bonn Macro Reading Group for PhD students on a regular basis since 2021.
+If you are interested in the lineup, please feel free to email me for more information.

 Resume